rackerlabs/docs-aws/docs/service-levels/index.rst

 see the :ref:`Service Blocks <service_blocks>` section of the Product Guide for further information about these offers.

-For details on what is included in each service level, including details on levels of support for each AWS service, download our `Fanatical Support for AWS Service Overview - Navigator and Aviator Version <https://9d31a28d75515373cbe0-39a001adc5755d26f84687a5d61bbba1.ssl.cf1.rackcdn.com/AWS%20files/service_overview.pdf>`_ or the
-`Fanatical Support for AWS Service Overview - Service Blocks Version <https://9d31a28d75515373cbe0-39a001adc5755d26f84687a5d61bbba1.ssl.cf1.rackcdn.com/AWS%20files/service_overview_service_blocks.pdf>`_.

 Features: Tooling and Automation
 --------------------------------